jacquetpi/scroogevm/README.md

 > - All python scripts parse environment variables for configuration.
 Please refer to _dotenv_ for an _.env_ example file.
 > - Please note that ScroogeVM is not a scheduler and therefore cannot deploy VM by itself

-With all probes running, an influxdb database at disposal and a _.env_ well configuredn you can launch scroogevm live monitoring infrastucture by executing:
+With all probes running, an influxdb database at disposal and a _.env_ well configured, you can launch scroogevm live monitoring infrastucture by executing:
 ```bash
 (master-node all) source venv/bin/activate
 (master-node terminal1) python3 vmaggreg.py
 (master-node terminal2) python3 scroogevm.py --strategy=greedy --debug=1
 (_optional_ master-node terminal3) python3 vmballooning.py
 ```

+NB: debug mode is required to generate a dump file with the computed results